nickcrowney/thesis-project-prep/README.md

 - Trend finder.
 For youtube videos, for types of content, music that is popular, holiday destinations etc.
 - use websockets to show people around you who fit in with the kind of people you want to meet or want to do what you want to do.
 Within a range.
 People could rate the people so that some basic trust is there.
 - Fact checker extension.
 Or speak to you phone which fact checks what you said.
+- natural events map and notifications. volcanoes, recent earthquakes, tornados etc on a map filterable.

 ### Alastair